logsem/iris-tutorial/README.md

 # Iris Tutorial
-The Iris Tutorial is an introduction to the [Iris separation logic framework](https://iris-project.org/) and how to work with its [Coq formalization](https://gitlab.mpi-sws.org/iris/iris/).
+The Iris Tutorial is an introduction to the [Iris separation logic framework](https://iris-project.org/) and how to work with its [Rocq formalization](https://gitlab.mpi-sws.org/iris/iris/).

 The exposition is intended for a broad range of readers from advanced undergraduates to PhD students and researchers.
 We assume that readers are already motivated to learn Iris and thus present the material in a bottom-up fashion, rather than starting out with cool motivating examples.
 The tutorial material is intended to be self-contained.
 No specific background in logic or programming languages is assumed but some familiarity with basic programming languages theory and discrete mathematics will be beneficial, see e.g. [TAPL](https://www.cis.upenn.edu/~bcpierce/tapl/).
-Additionally, basic knowledge of the Coq proof assistant is assumed.
-Advanced Coq tactics have been purposefully kept to a minimum, and some proofs are longer than necessary to facilitate learning.
+Additionally, basic knowledge of the Rocq prover is assumed.
+Advanced Rocq tactics have been purposefully kept to a minimum, and some proofs are longer than necessary to facilitate learning.
 We demonstrate more advanced tactics in chapter [ticket_lock_advanced](/theories/ticket_lock_advanced.v).

 The tutorial comes in two versions:

 - The folder `exercises`: a skeleton development with exercises left admitted.
 - The folder `theories`: the full development with solutions.

-The tutorial consists of several chapters, each corresponding to a Coq file.
+The tutorial consists of several chapters, each corresponding to a Rocq file.
 The graph in [Chapter Dependencies](README.md#chapter-dependencies) illustrates possible ways to go through the tutorial.
 However, the recommended order is specified in the [Recommended Learning Path](README.md#recommended-learning-path).

 ## Setup
 This version is known to compile with

-- Coq 8.20.1
+- Rocq 8.20.1
 - Iris 4.3.0

 The recommended way to install the dependencies is through [opam](https://opam.ocaml.org/doc/Install.html).

 1. Install [opam](https://opam.ocaml.org/doc/Install.html) if not already installed (a version greater than 2.0 is required).
 2. Install a new switch and link it to the project.
+From the root of the repository, execute
 ```
 opam switch create iris_tutorial 5.2.0
 opam switch link iris_tutorial .
 ```
-3. Add the Coq opam repository.
+3. Add the Rocq opam repository.
 ```
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git